pryv/lib-js/README.md

 ```bash
 ./node_modules/.bin/rec-la .
 ```
-and open one of our examples like [https://l.rec.la:4443/web-demos/auth.html](https://l.rec.la:4443/web-demos/auth.html)
+and then open one of our examples like [https://l.rec.la:4443/web-demos/auth.html](https://l.rec.la:4443/web-demos/auth.html)

 # Change Log